mantissa/CodedCuts/README.md

 The sketches require the following libraries in order to run.

-Control P5 library (for creating user interface elements) https://github.com/sojamo/controlp5/releases/download/v2.2.5/controlP5-2.2.5.zip
+Control P5 (for creating user interface elements) https://github.com/sojamo/controlp5/releases/download/v2.2.5/controlP5-2.2.5.zip

-Triangulate library (for Delaunay triangulation) http://n.clavaud.free.fr/processing/triangulate/triangulate-20100628.zip
+Triangulate (for Delaunay triangulation) http://n.clavaud.free.fr/processing/triangulate/triangulate-20100628.zip

 Unpack the zip files and place the contents in your Processing library folder.